President: David Anthony

 Career: Lecturer level A, The University of Adelaide 1966-1970; Lecturer, Senior Lecturer, Principal Lecturer and Associate Professor, South Australian Institute of Technology 1970-1990; Associate Professor of Physiology, University of South Australia 1990-1997; Professor of Physiology, University of South Australia 1997-2005; Adjunct Professor, University of South Australia 2005-Present.

-Why MDA?
-Allan’s doctoral research was on muscle function and the mechanism of the muscle disease myotonia congenita.
+Why Muscular Dystrophy SA: Allan’s doctoral research was on muscle function and the mechanism of the muscle disease myotonia congenita.
 A maintained research interest in muscle diseases has led to long-term voluntary work for MDA.

 Qualifications: Bachelor of Arts – Communications (UniSA), Graduate Certificate Case Management, Advanced Diploma Community Services Management, Cert IV – Training and Assessment, MA (Communications), Diploma of Management